Oil refinery: Major products

 Petroleum products are materials derived from crude oil (petroleum) as it is processed in oil refineries.
 The majority of petroleum is converted to petroleum products, which includes several classes of fuels.

 Oil refineries also produce various intermediate products such as hydrogen, light hydrocarbons, reformate and pyrolysis gasoline.
 These are not usually transported but instead are blended or processed further on-site.
 Chemical plants are thus often adjacent to oil refineries or a number of further chemical processes are integrated into it.
 For example, light hydrocarbons are steam-cracked in an ethylene plant, and the produced ethylene is polymerized to produce polyethene.

 To ensure both proper separation and environmental protection, a very low sulfur content is necessary in all but the heaviest products.
 The crude sulfur contaminant is transformed to hydrogen sulfide via catalytic hydrodesulfurization and removed from the product stream via amine gas treating.
-Using the Claus process, hydrogen sulfide is afterward transformed to elementary sulfur to be sold to the chemical industry.
+Using the Claus process, hydrogen sulfide is afterward transformed to elemental sulfur to be sold to the chemical industry.
 The rather large heat energy freed by this process is directly used in the other parts of the refinery.
 Often an electrical power plant is combined into the whole refinery process to take up the excess heat.

 According to the composition of the crude oil and depending on the demands of the market, refineries can produce different shares of petroleum products.
 The largest share of oil products is used as "energy carriers", i.e. various grades of fuel oil and gasoline.
 These fuels include or can be blended to give gasoline, jet fuel, diesel fuel, heating oil, and heavier fuel oils.
 Heavier (less volatile) fractions can also be used to produce asphalt, tar, paraffin wax, lubricating and other heavy oils.
 Refineries also produce other chemicals, some of which are used in chemical processes to produce plastics and other useful materials.
 Since petroleum often contains a few percent sulfur-containing molecules, elemental sulfur is also often produced as a petroleum product.
 Carbon, in the form of petroleum coke, and hydrogen may also be produced as petroleum products.
 The hydrogen produced is often used as an intermediate product for other oil refinery processes such as hydrocracking and hydrodesulfurization.

-Petroleum products are usually grouped into four categories: light distillates (LPG, gasoline, naphtha), middle distillates (kerosene, jet fuel, diesel), heavy distillates, and residuum (heavy fuel oil, lubricating oils, wax, asphalt).
+Categories of petroleum products

+heavy distillates and residuum

 These require blending various feedstocks, mixing appropriate additives, providing short-term storage, and preparation for bulk loading to trucks, barges, product ships, and railcars.
 This classification is based on the way crude oil is distilled and separated into fractions.